Cardinal Grand Cross: Four Corners of Initiation

 The rotation strategy

 The sustainable approach is rotation rather than simultaneous full engagement.
-The native cannot advance all four domains at full intensity at once without burning out.
-What works better is deliberate cycling: self for this season, home next, partnership after that, career after that.
-Each domain gets real attention in turn while the others tick along maintained but not pushed.
+Trying to advance all four domains at full intensity can create avoidable strain.
+Deliberate cycling works better as a practical prompt: self for this season, home next, partnership after that, career after that.
+Each domain gets real attention in turn while the others stay maintained but not pushed.

 Which four planets are actually present